San Diego to Dallas Relocation

 So, brace for the extreme temperatures when moving to Dallas from San Diego.

-8. Year-Round Outdoor Adventure
+8. Year-Round Outdoor Activities

 Klyde Warren Park in Dallas, Texas, as seen on Sep 17, 2016.